 A Completion of Procedures letter will be issued to a student when the internal complaints/appeals procedures of the University have been completed.
 This will set out the issues that were considered in your complaint/appeal and the University’s final decision.
 The Completion of Procedures letter will also explain how you can apply for a review of your complaint/appeal to the Office of the Independent Adjudicator for Higher Education (OIA).

 If it is decided that your performance merits the award of a lower qualification than the one for which you were registered or does not merit the award of a qualification at all, you have a right of appeal.
 Regulation 42 sets out the procedure to be followed for taught postgraduate courses and for research postgraduate courses.
 Regulation 42 sets out the process for considering appeals and is available here.

 Students should note that there is no right of appeal against the requirement to resubmit work or resit examinations nor against the decision to award a Master's degree at pass level rather than with distinction or merit.

 You can download the appeals form (in Word format) here.

-Further information on submitting a postgraduate appeal may be found on the Postgraduate Examinations page.
-Please consult the Doctoral College (see http://www2.warwick.ac.uk/services/academicoffice/gsp ) for any further advice required.
+Further information on submitting a postgraduate appeal, please consult the Doctoral College (see http://www2.warwick.ac.uk/services/academicoffice/gsp ) for any further advice required.